North Hunt and Fish Club

 Planting a garden helps improve relations within the community.
 In particular, community gardens provide neighbors a chance to work together, exchange resources, and gain knowledge from one another, which promotes a feeling of support and community.

-Getting Your Garden Started
+Getting Your Gardening Started – Gardening at home

 1. Evaluate Your Area